imad23m/CrowSqlite/README.md

 # TODO

-Some feature plans for `CrowSqlite` include
+Some feature plans for `CrowSqlite` include:

 - [ ] Remove absolute path limitation
 - [ ] Include Protocols other than HTTP